zstoimchev/cv-latest/README.md

 ## Contents

-- `CV.pdf`: This is the main file that contains my CV.
+- `CV_Stoimchev_Zhivko.pdf`: This is the main file that contains my CV.
 It's updated regularly with new experiences and skills.

 - `Cover_Letter.pdf`: This file contains a general cover letter.
 For job-specific letters, please contact me directly.